-Students enrolled in the Master of Arts degree in School Counseling and/or Clinical Mental Health Counseling at one of MBU's Regional Learning Centers may be enrolled in a course that requires participation in classes via interactive video conferencing.
+Students enrolled in the Master of Arts degree in School Counseling and/or Clinical Mental Health Counseling at MBU may be enrolled in a course that requires participation in classes via interactive video conferencing.
 Live Stream courses are synchronous (real-time) classes that meet via an online meeting platform that enables students and the instructor to interact through webcam and audio.
-This format enables an instructor to conduct a course on MBU's Main campus and stream a live feed of the course to individuals enrolled through their Regional Learning Center.
+This format enables an instructor to conduct a course on MBU's Main campus and stream a live feed of the course to individuals enrolled in a Live Stream course.
 In many cases, students can connect via Live Stream from home or another location.
 Students participate in class via webcam and audio, and are part of the interactive course discussion.
 Students at the Main campus will see a live video of all students who "stream" into the course, allowing for collaboration among all students, whether physically present in class or connecting to class via webcam.